kaizushi/picosite/README.txt

 %%##holdpub

 It is a very simple thing to do when working on a site or new page.
+One can also set the settings.php variable $_config_hidecode and then view hidden pages by adding '&code=CODE' to the URL, where CODE is the code specified in your settings.
+This can be useful for previewing content before publication.

 = Create more pages =